MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-respond-to-a-task-request-item.md

 - csharp
 ---

-# How to: Respond to a Task Request Item
+# Respond to a Task Request Item

 This example shows how to get and respond to a task request item.